Release notes

 For visitors:

-Currently, searches can be performed using the "Organization Types" filter and then by organization, with the default sort order based on the number of published algorithm descriptions.
+Currently, you can search using the organization types filter functionality and then by organization, where the default order is based on the number of published algorithm descriptions.
 Two buttons have been added that allow you to sort alphabetically or by the number of published algorithm descriptions.

 Improved: Explanation of impact assessments

-The explanation about the impact tests on the algorithm description page has been updated.
+The explanation regarding the impact assessments on the algorithm description page has been updated.

 For editors:

-The July 11, 2024, release indicated that several graphs and reports would be displayed.
-The layout of these graphs and reports has been improved.
-The maps previously displayed poorly on small screens, but this has now been resolved.
-The graphs "Total number of affiliated organizations" and "Total number of published algorithm descriptions" were previously displayed monthly; this has now been changed to daily.
+In the release of July 11, 2024, it was indicated that a number of graphs and reports would be displayed.
+The formatting of these graphs and reports has been improved.
+The maps were previously not displayed correctly on small screens, but this has now been resolved.
+The graphs 'Total number of connected organizations' and 'Total number of published algorithm descriptions' were previously displayed by month; this has now been adjusted to by day.

 Improved: Algorithm ID

 Algorithm descriptions can be downloaded as CSV and Excel files.
-From now on, the downloaded file for an algorithm description also includes the algorithm ID.
+As of today, the downloaded algorithm description file also contains the algorithm ID.
 This allows you to link to the URL of an algorithm description.

 Improved: Bullet points in Microsoft Word